kyco/jquery.kyco.googleplusfeed2/README.md

 	<link rel="stylesheet" href="jquery.kyco.googleplusfeed2.css">

-Create a div to hold the feed and then pull the feed into it by calling the kycoGooglePlusFeed method with the specified Google+ ID:
+Create a div to hold the feed and then pull the feed into it by calling the kycoGooglePlusFeed2 method on it with the specified Google+ ID:

 	<div class="mydiv"></div>